StavrosNik4/AI-Agent-for-Space-Invaders/README.md

 ## Requirements
 The requirements.txt file can be used to install all the important Python packages for this project if you want to run the code.

+`pip install requirements.txt`

 ## Code
-For each experiment there is a .py file.
-Inside the file
+For each experiment there is a .py file with already set parameters.

-### Deep Q-Learning Algorithm Implementation
-I implemented the Deep Q-Learning Algorithm using 2 Neural Networks, a target and a ____ one.
+### Game State Preprocess

 ### Neural Network Architectures Used
 I use PyTorch to define and manage the architectures of the Neural Networks.
 I used 2 kinds of architectures for this project.
 I wanted to check if the second one was indeed better for this kind of problem as stated in the scientific papers I read.
+For both kinds of networks the input layer is the 4 last preprocessed images of the game state while the output is

 #### Convolutional Neural Network (CNN)

+As you can see in the image, we use 2 Convolutional Layers and 1 Fully Connected.

 #### Dueling Network

+The only difference from a CNN is that we use 2 parallel Fully Connected layers instead of one.

+### Deep Q-Learning Algorithm Implementation
+I implemented the Deep Q-Learning Algorithm using 2 Neural Networks, a main and a target one.

 ### Training
 If you want to train one of the models I implemented on your own (or maybe you want to edit one of those and try it out), you can edit the code of the .py file to change some parameters.